-Research and Sponsored Programs 2019-20 Capacity Building Grant Program - NOW OPEN!
+Research and Sponsored Programs Capacity Building Grant Program

 The Capacity Building program offers seed grants to faculty and staff for research, creative activities, and other projects which need early phase support to become competitive for external funding.
-Awards will be made up to $ 10,000 each (typically $ 2,500-$5,000).
+Awards are made up to a maximum of $ 10,000 each.
 PreK-12 education research projects are especially encouraged, but proposals from all disciplines are welcome.

 To apply, read the Request for Proposals, then prepare the application, which consists of the Cover Sheet, the Budget Template, and a Narrative.
 These three items must be emailed in, as instructed, no later than Nov.
 4th.